Argentina–Brazil relations: Falkland Islands

 The Brazilian government has been a strong supporter of the Argentine claim over the Falkland Islands – which both countries term Malvinas (Brazil: Ilhas Malvinas / Argentina: Islas Malvinas).

 In a joint communiqué issued by the Brazilian and Argentine governments on 3 August 2010, "the President of the Federative Republic of Brazil reiterated the support of his country to the legitimate rights of Argentina in the sovereignty dispute regarding the Falkland Islands, South Georgia and South Sandwich Islands and the surrounding maritime areas".
-The Brazilian government also stressed that the exploration of offshore oil that the United Kingdom carries out in the Argentine continental shelf is "illegal" and "inconsistent with what determines the United Nations".
+The Brazilian government also claimed that exploration of offshore oil reserves carried out by the United Kingdom in the Argentine Sea is "illegal" and "inconsistent with what determines the United Nations".

-Brazilian authorities have also voiced their support for the Argentine claim at the multilateral fora, including the United Nations, the Rio Group, Mercosur, the Organization of American States, and Unasur.
-Brazil has criticized the United Nations for not acting on the sovereignty of the Falkland Islands, and accused the United Kingdom of using its status as permanent member of the Security Council to prevent the debate from being reopened.
+Brazilian authorities have also voiced their support for the Argentine claim at the multilateral fora, including the United Nations (UN), the Rio Group, Mercosur, the Organization of American States, and the Union of South American Nations.
+Brazil has criticized the UN over its stance on the dispute, and accused the United Kingdom of using its status as permanent member of the UN's Security Council to prevent the debate from being reopened.